graciellehigino/ms_range_interactions/manuscript.md

 # Discussion

-Although species interactions have previously been shown to affect the distribution and abundance of species at large-scales, not all research supports the assertion that ecological interactions are important at macroecological scales (REF).
+Although species interactions have previously been shown to affect the distribution and abundance of species at large-scales [@Bullock2000GeoSep;
+@Chesson2008IntPre; @Godsoe2012HowSpe; @Svenning2014InfInt; @Godsoe2017IntBio],
+not all research supports the assertion that ecological interactions are important at macroecological scales [Pearson2003PreImp; @Soberon2009NicDis].
+For instance, preys' range expansion tends to be slower when generalists predators are present or when mutualists are absent [@Svenning2014InfInt].
+On the other hand, range preservation is also associated with ecological interactions, once connected species can be protected of climate change and invasion [@Dunne2002NetStr; @Memmott2004TolPol; @Ramos-Jiliberto2012TopPla].
 Here we lend further evidence to this debate, showing that when ecological interaction data (predator-prey interactions within food webs) are used to refine species range maps, there are significant reductions in the predicted range size of predatory organisms.
 Despite showing the potential importance in accounting for species interactions when estimating the range of a species, it remains unclear the extent of which the patterns observed represent ecological processes or a lack of data.
 In the following sections we discuss the implications of our findings, in terms of species range maps, interaction data and the next steps required to enhance understanding of species distributions using information on ecological networks.

-Some questions that’d be interesting to answer!!!!!
-- Can we SDM one of the species with the updated rangemaps?
-- Which rangemaps are the most accurate?
-  - We SDM species from inference data and check which rangemaps (original or updated) are more similar to that
-    - Might bring more questions about which data we’re missing (occurrence or links)
-- What does a 0 value on beta-diversity mean?
-Why does it matter?
-  - Is it the data??????!!!?!?!
-WHO’S WRONG?!?!?!?
-- Can GBIF help us identify if the things we observe is a matter of data or ecology?
-- The follow-up paper "Spatial Robustness of networks" by Norma & Fredric
+#### Connectivity, diversity and range preservation

+In the Serengeti food web there is a positive relationship between the predators out degree and the size of their ranges [@tbl:everyone].
+In addition, our results show that there is a negative relationship between the relative loss of range and number of preys [@fig:degree], reinforcing the ideia that generalist species tend to preserve their range.
+The factors limiting the geographical range of a species in a community can vary with connectivity and richness.
+Younger communities may be more affected by environmental limitations because they are dominated by generalist species, while older metacommunities are probably affected in different ways in the centre of the distribution, at the edge of ranges and in sink and source communities.
+Additionally, it is likely that species with larger ranges of distribution and those that are more generalists would co-occur with a greater number of other species [@Dattilo2020SpeDri], while dispersal capacity of competitive species modulate their aggregation in space and the effect of interactions on their range limits [@Godsoe2017IntBio].

 #### Geographical mismatch and data availability

-The geographical mismatch between predators and preys have ecological consequences such as loss of ecosystem functioning and extiction of populations [CITATIONS].
-Climate change is one of the causes of this, leading, for instance, to the decrease of plants populations due to lack of pollination [CITATION] [INCLUDE EXAMPLES].
+The geographical mismatch between predators and preys have ecological consequences such as loss of ecosystem functioning and extiction of populations [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer; @Young2013EffMam].
+Climate change is one of the causes of this, leading, for instance, to the decrease of plants populations due to lack of pollination [@Bullock2000GeoSep;
+@Hellmann2012InfSpe; @Afkhami2014MutEff; @Godsoe2017IntBio; @Siren2020IntRan].
 However, this mismatch can also be purely informational.
 When the distribution of predators and preys do not supperpose, it can mean we lack information about the distribution of either species or about their interactions.
 Here we address part of this problem by comparing the IUCN range maps with GBIF occurrences, which helped us clarify what is the shortfall for each species.

 The lack of superposition between IUCN range maps and GBIF occurrences suggests that we certainly do miss geographical information about the distribution of a